Do Apollo Commercial Real Estate Finance, Inc. (ARI) beta value of 0.64 signposts another twist?

-The company’s shares, operating in the sector of financial managed to top a trading volume set approximately around 1.41 million for the day, which was evidently higher, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of financial managed to top a trading volume set approximately around 414609 for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 Market experts do have their say about Apollo Commercial Real Estate Finance, Inc. (ARI)